Murder of Laquan McDonald: Van Dyke's trial

 On December 29, 2015, Van Dyke pleaded not guilty to the charges.

-Van Dyke's attorney, Daniel Herbert, said that his client fears for his life.
+Van Dyke's attorney, Daniel Herbert, said that his client feared for his life.
 Protesters yelled at him and called him names as he approached the courthouse for his arraignment.
-Van Dyke had a history of complaints in his police career but was cleared in most cases.
 After the arraignment, Herbert said he was looking for evidence to clear his client's name.

-On January 29, 2016, Herbert accused Chicago's mayor of tainting possible jurors, as he considered an effort to move the trial outside of Cook county:It's been dozens and dozens of comments where [Rahm Emanuel] essentially indicted my client.
+On January 29, 2016, Herbert accused Chicago's mayor of tainting possible jurors, as he considered an effort to move the trial outside of Cook county:

+It's been dozens and dozens of comments where [Rahm Emanuel] essentially indicted my client.
 He's characterized my client's actions as being heinous without even seeing the videotape.
 So when the mayor of the city in which the pool of jurors is drawn from has taken such an adamant stance, it makes it extremely difficult for us to get a juror in here who is not predisposed to a finding of guilt.

 If convicted of first-degree murder, Van Dyke would have faced a prison sentence of 20 years to life.
 The case marked the first time in nearly 35 years that a Chicago police officer had been charged with first-degree murder for an on-duty fatality.

 On March 23, 2017, the charges against Van Dyke were six counts of first degree murder and 16 counts of aggravated battery, one for each shot fired at Laquan McDonald.
 Jury selection began on September 5, 2018, and the trial commenced on September 17.